Italy's La Scala opens season to Ukrainian protests

 While expressing appreciation for Italy’s backing of Ukraine in the war, she insisted that the staging of a Russian opera by Italy’s premier opera house would play into Russian propaganda efforts.

-Russian media widely reported on La Scala’s plan to open its season with “Boris Godunov.”
+Russian media widely reported on La Scala’s plan to open its season with “Boris Godunov,” and state TV was on hand for opening night.
 They quoted Italian Deputy Culture Minister Vittorio Sgarbi, who dismissed Ukrainian demands to scratch the show as stupid.
 Some also cited comments by conductor Chailly, who said that canceling Pushkin and Musorgsky would amount to canceling Dante and Shakespeare and argued that politics should not prevail over culture.

 La Scala management has emphasized its support of Ukraine, including a benefit concert that raised 400,000 euros ($421,000).
 La Scala was also the first theater in the West to cut off relations with Russian conductor Valery Gergiev, who was engaged at the Milan theater when the war broke out, after he failed to express a desire for a peaceful solution.